An Article

 Great teams, sports or otherwise, are a mix of all-stars and up-and-coming prospects.
 In software, the former can be hard to find — the rest of the league is competing hard for the same talent.

 In the face of scarcity (both current and future), organizations are turning to temporary, outside leadership to fill the need.
-Going third-party carries its own set of pros and cons, but it’s a role that every project team relies on: Someone ready to marry consulting with implementation as a product handles iteration on the road to delivery.
+Going third-party carries its own set of pros and cons, but it’s a role that every project team relies on: someone ready to marry consulting with implementation.

 Next Up